Isaac-Fate/my-chat/README.md

 In this demonstration, the chatbot takes on the role of a chef well-versed in a myriad of recipes.
 I can effortlessly inquire about the preparation of any particular dish.

+Click the screenshot below to watch a video demo:

 [![Chatbot in the Role of a Cook](https://i9.ytimg.com/vi_webp/hCRuXA-vi-E/mq1.webp?sqp=CNCesacG-oaymwEmCMACELQB8quKqQMa8AEB-AG4CYAC0AWKAgwIABABGGUgZShlMA8=&rs=AOn4CLA6HDVEYjDewHfwNjIMuo76kYsU1g)](https://www.youtube.com/watch?v=hCRuXA-vi-E)